-Five of the students moved onto local public primary schools.
-Two students moved onto Catholic Schools in the area and one student moved onto the Montessori Primary School in Turramurra.
+Six of the students moved onto Catholic Independent Schools.
+Two students moved onto NSW Public Schools in the area and two students moved onto the Montessori Primary School in Turramurra.
+One child moved to an Independent Anglican School and one child remained at our school.